 Project Structure

-For this experiment I created a single ballerina project called REST by running the ballerina command to create a project.
-I run the command “ballerina new REST” inside the VS Code built in command line terminal.
+For this experiment, I created a single ballerina project called REST by running the ballerina command to create a project.
+I run the command “ballerina new REST” inside the VS Code built-in command line terminal.
 After the project was created, I ran the command to add the module for four different services in the REST project.
 Below snippet is the project snippet for my experiment.

 Unlike Java, all the dependency libraries required to write the ReST services are not required to be downloaded or mentioned in the configuration file like pom.xml.
 Ballerina has a centralised repository where it maintains all the libraries required for different modules and can be available by writing an import statement in the .bal files.